apify/apify-cli/README.md

 ```
 USAGE
-  $ apify run
+  $ apify run [-p] [--purge-queue] [--purge-dataset] [--purge-key-value-store]

-OPTIONS
+FLAGS
   -p, --purge              Shortcut that combines the --purge-queue, --purge-dataset and --purge-key-value-store
                            options.
   --purge-dataset          Deletes the local directory containing the default dataset before the run starts.
   --purge-key-value-store  Deletes all records from the default key-value store in the local directory before the run
                            starts, except for the "INPUT" key.
   --purge-queue            Deletes the local directory containing the default request queue before the run starts.

 DESCRIPTION
+  Runs the actor locally in the current directory.
   It sets various APIFY_XYZ environment variables in order to provide a working execution environment for the actor.
 For
   example, this causes the actor input, as well as all other data in key-value stores, datasets or request queues to be
   stored in the "storage" directory, rather than on the Apify platform.

   NOTE: You can override the command's default behavior for Node.js actors by overriding the "start" script in the
   package.json file.
 You can set up your own main file or environment variables by changing it.
 ```